midmihua/design-patterns-js/README.md

 Essentially Flyweight is an 'object normalization technique' in which common properties are factored out into shared flyweight objects.
 (Note: the idea is similar to data model normalization, a process in which the modeler attempts to minimize redundancy).

 An example of the Flyweight Pattern is within the JavaScript engine itself which maintains a list of immutable strings that are shared across the application.

+> #### 5.
+Proxy

+The Proxy pattern provides a surrogate or placeholder object for another object and controls access to this other object.

+In object-oriented programming, objects do the work they advertise through their interface (properties and methods).
+Clients of these objects expect this work to be done quickly and efficiently.
+However, there are situations where an object is severely constrained and cannot live up to its responsibility.
+Typically this occurs when there is a dependency on a remote resource (resulting in network latency) or when an object takes a long time to load.

+In situations like these you apply the Proxy pattern and create a proxy object that ‘stands in’ for the original object.
+The Proxy forwards the request to a target object.
+The interface of the Proxy object is the same as the original object and clients may not even be aware they are dealing with a proxy rather than the real object.

+> #### 6.
+Composite

+Compose objects into tree structures to represent part-whole hierarchies.
+Composite lets clients treat individual objects and compositions of objects uniformly.

+The Composite pattern allows the creation of objects with properties that are primitive items or a collection of objects.
+Each item in the collection can hold other collections themselves, creating deeply nested structures.

+A tree control is a perfect example of a Composite pattern.
+The nodes of the tree either contain an individual object (leaf node) or a group of objects (a subtree of nodes).

+All nodes in the Composite pattern share a common set of properties and methods which supports individual objects as well as object collections.
+This common interface greatly facilitates the design and construction of recursive algorithms that iterate over each object in the Composite collection.

+> ### Behavioral Patterns

+> #### 1.
+Chain of Responsibility

+Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
+Chain the receiving objects and pass the request along the chain until an object handles it.

+The Chain of Responsibility pattern provides a chain of loosely coupled objects one of which can satisfy a request.
+This pattern is essentially a linear search for an object that can handle a particular request.

+An example of a chain-of-responsibility is event-bubbling in which an event propagates through a series of nested controls one of which may choose to handle the event.

+The Chain of Responsiblity patterns is related to the Chaining Pattern which is frequently used in JavaScript (jQuery makes extensive use of this pattern).